dieselpoint/norm/README.md

 This isn't very secure, though, because all classes in your app will have access to the password.
 For a more secure method, override `Entity.getDataSource()` and supply your own DataSource using whatever method your app prefers.
 Take a look in the source code for `DataSourceFactory` for an example of how to do it.

+That's about it.
+Post any bugs or feature requests to the issue tracker.